apache/nuttx/configs/z80sim/README.txt

   b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration
      process.

-Reconfiguring for Windows Native, Cygwin, or OSX
+Reconfiguring for Windows Native, Cygwin, or macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All of the z80 configurations in this this directory are set up to build